RobertfKroeger/Obsidian-Notes/Fall 2023/ICS 114 Algorithms and Programming.md

 ## Type Conversion and Casting
 - Type conversion in Java is handled as a Widening or Shortening of size, where widening is done for free my the compiler and shortening will throw an error so as to not lose precision without the programmer knowing.
 ## Error Handling
-- Error handling in Java is handled by Try and Catch statements.
+- Error handling in Java is handled by `try...catch` statements.
 - Errors in Java are called **Exceptions**

 ## Arrays